number-reference/english-number/README.md

 ## Limitations

-Support is limited to numbers not greater in magnitude than one vigintillion (+/- 10^63) and with resolutoin limited to the vigintillionth (10^-63).
+Support is limited to numbers not greater in magnitude than one vigintillion (+/- 10^63) and with resolution limited to the vigintillionth (10^-63).

 # Motivation & Related Work